A personable owner and traditional kaiseki cuisine right around the corner from Nijo Castle!

 Sake / ￥850 - ￥3,500

 They have about ten varieties of Sake available to order, as well as some bottles of Sake that aren’t listed on the menu.
-The proprietress at Nijo-jo Furuta is extremely knowledgeable when it comes to Sake and she provides guests with detailed descriptions for each bottle of Sake in their inventory.
+The female owner at Nijo-jo Furuta is extremely knowledgeable when it comes to Sake and she provides guests with detailed descriptions for each bottle of Sake in their inventory.
 She picked out a beautiful serving cup for us that featured a unique shape and clear blue color to highlight the summer season.
 This adds a lot of fun and excitement to the meal, since she picks each and every serving cup based on the time of year and the flavor of the Sake.